Earth Abides: Biblical theme: replenishing the Earth

-Having explored the depopulated Earth, Stewart shifts his thematic focus in part 2 and 3, from the biological theme of population crash to a biblical theme of populating the world.

 A 1949 book review says that Earth Abides parallels two biblical stories that shows mankind spreading out and populating the world:

-Stewart, who specialized in meanings of names, chose names in Hebrew that have appropriate meanings for the biblical theme; this couple who restart the human tribe are symbolically man and mother.
-In Stewart’s day, most Hebrew dictionaries stated that Ish means "man" (although a more accurate English equivalent is "participant"), and Em means "mother".
-Both terms figure prominently in the biblical story of Adam and Eve: Ish in Genesis 2:23, and Em in Genesis 3:20.

-In addition to the Hebraic names in Earth Abides, the story also has a symbol in common with biblical tradition—the snake.
-Ish encounters a rattlesnake; before this event he is part of a larger civilization.
-After it bites him, his world changes, just as the snake changes Adam's world in the Genesis story.
-Adam loses paradise, and Ish finds civilization dead.

-Aside from the biblical origin of Ish, there is another tale of the fall of civilization that George R. Stewart could have taken account of, the story of Ishi, believed, at the time Stewart was writing, to be the last of his tribe, who lived at Berkeley, where Stewart later taught.
+According to one reviewer, there is another tale of the fall of civilization that George R. Stewart could have taken account of, the story of Ishi, believed, at the time Stewart was writing, to be the last of his tribe, who lived at Berkeley, where Stewart later taught.

 Ish is very similar to Ishi, and it also means "man", in the language of a man whose whole tribe was dead.
 Ishi's story parallels the Genesis and Earth Abides stories, telling of one who has to adapt to a changed world.